 Direct Laying System of Cable Installation

 This method requires digging a cable trench of about 1.5 m deep and 45 cm wide.
 Then a layer of fine sand about 10 cm thickness covers the trench works.
-Then the cable is laid over this sand bay.
+Then the cable is laid over this sandy bay.
 The sand prevents the entry of moisture from the ground and thus protects the cable from insulation breakdown.

 After laying the cables, another layer of sand of about 10 cm or a concrete block covers the cable.
-Here we will cover the trench works with bricks in order to provide additional protection to the cable.
-For laying more than one cable on the same trench, we provide a horizontal or vertical interaxial spacing of at least 30 cm in order to reduce the effect of mutual heating and also to ensure that a fault occurring on one cable does not damage the adjacent cable.
+Here we will cover the trench works with bricks to provide additional protection to the cable.
+For laying more than one cable on the same trench, we provide a horizontal or vertical interaxial spacing of at least 30 cm to reduce the effect of mutual heating and also to ensure that a fault occurring on one cable does not damage the adjacent cable.